 Essentially, the constitutive model is characterized by a strength domain in the plane of the axial and tangential stresses of the beam, which has been defined by limiting the stress shear component with respect to any possible plane of the panel; namely, not only with respect to the one orthogonal to the beam axis.
 Furthermore, in analogy to the proposal for the shear stress, the principal compressive stress, rather than the axial stress component of the beam, has been limited to achieving maximum strength.

 In the following, the proposed model is first presented, and then some numerical results are provided and compared to some experimental data available in the literature.

 Then, some numerical analyses are conducted in order to highlight the potential of the model to approximate the 2D solution.
-To this end, some results obtained through the proposed models are compared with those obtained via the commercial code ANSYS and via the bi-dimensional masonry-like model formulated in .
+To this end, some results obtained through the proposed models are compared with those obtained via the commercial code ANSYS and via the formulated bi-dimensional masonry-like model .

 Lasly, preliminary results on an idealized wall with a centered opening are provided as an example for practical applications.